-Anja Aronowsky Cronberg is the founder and editor-in-chief of the annual journal Vestoj, the Paris-based sartorial publication reinventing fashion editorials with an academic slant.
+Anja Aronowsky Cronberg is the founder and editor-in-chief of Vestoj, an Paris-based annual sartorial publication reinventing fashion editorials with an academic slant.
 Additionally, the editor is a senior research fellow in fashion theory and practice at the London College of Fashion .

 Cronberg earned her bachelor’s degree in Fine Art at Central Saint Martin’s.
 After a brief tenure as a stylist, Cronberg returned to school to pursue a master's degree in History of Design at the Royal College of Art .
 During her studies, Cronberg assisted Acne Paper with various tasks, leading to her being hired post-graduation as the editor of the publication.